6 Reasons Why Couples Therapy Might Not Work, and What to Do About Them

 While couples in session can have blinding insights, truly healing moments of understanding, connection, and forgiveness, what we are often trying to do is achieve long-term change in habits and patterns of behaviour.

 Changing a habit or pattern in a relationship is like trying to change or start any new behaviour – it takes intentional, consistent practice.
+This is also the reason that couples therapy sessions are not something you attend once or twice, but generally involves a sequence of consistent appointments over a period of at least a couple of months to get momentum going.

 Imagine going to see a personal trainer at the gym on a weekly or fortnightly basis.
-You might get a hard workout, understand how to do the exercises with good form, and have them design an effective programme for you.
+You might get a hard workout, learn how to do the exercises with good form, and have them design an effective programme for you.

 But if you don’t go to the gym on your own between sessions, follow your programme and push yourself, you won’t have made any progress in your health and fitness by the time you next see your trainer.
 Would you then conclude that personal training doesn’t work?

-As you work together with your therapist, you should gain understanding and compassion for why each of you do what you do in the relationship or conflict, and learn new tools and strategies for responding differently.
+As you work together with your therapist, you should gain understanding and compassion for why each of you do what you do in the relationship or conflict, and learn tools and strategies for responding differently.

 This is challenging.
 You are using and strengthening new muscles.
 You won’t get it right every time, and neither will your partner.